geojupyter/geojupyter.org/blog/20250820-inperson-hackathon-and-design-dialog/index.md

 [2-day intensive hackathon event](https://events.geojupyter.org/hackathons/202508-berkeley/),
 we didn't just write code, we reimagined what JupyterGIS could become.

-Thank you _so much_ to our wonderful hackathon participants for bringing a collaborative energy that made it fun to take on hard problems!
 With backgrounds and skills all over the spectrum, everyone had something to teach and something to learn, creating a multiplier effect where our diverse expertise amplified others' contributions.